How Internal Structure Shapes the Metallicity of Giant Exoplanets: Introduction

-Interior models aim to reproduce the observed bulk properties by assuming specific distributions of heavy elements.
-These models often explore two simple end-member configurations: a Core+Envelope structure, where a distinct heavy-element core lies beneath a H/He envelope, and a Fully Mixed structure, where the heavy elements are homogeneously distributed throughout the planet \citep{Thorngren_2016, Howard_2025}.
+Interior models are designed to reproduce the observed bulk properties by assuming specific distributions of heavy elements.
+These models often explore two simple end-member configurations: a core+envelope (CE) structure, where a distinct heavy-element core is surrounded by a H/He envelope, and a fully mixed (FM) structure, where the heavy elements are homogeneously distributed throughout the planet \citep{Thorngren_2016, Howard_2025}.
 However, gravity-field measurements and ring seismology for Jupiter and Saturn suggest more complex interiors.
-Interior models tailored to match these data suggest the interior of the two gas giants have compositional gradient of heavy elements or 'dilute cores' \citep{Wahl_2017, Debras_2019, Mankovich_2021, Miguel_2022, Militzer_2022, Howard_2023, Ziv_2024}.
-Nevertheless, efforts in applying such a dilute core structure to exoplanetary studies is still embryonic.
+Interior models tailored to match these data suggest that the interiors of the two gas giants consist of compositional gradients of heavy elements or 'dilute (fuzzy) cores' \citep{Wahl_2017, Debras_2019, Mankovich_2021, Miguel_2022, Militzer_2022, Howard_2023, Ziv_2024}.
+Nevertheless, efforts in applying such a fuzzy or dilute core (DC) structure to exoplanetary studies are still embryonic.
 Recent retrieval studies have begun testing such structural prescriptions in individual exoplanets.
 For instance, \citet{Bloot_2023} applied homogeneous and inhomogeneous models within a Bayesian framework to a limited sample, highlighting strong degeneracies that prevent quantitative discrimination between the two.
-Similarly, \citet{vanDijk_2025} extended this approach by incorporating hot Jupiters, showing that current observations allow only qualitative assessments for a few well-characterized cases.
-Motivated by these findings, we extend interior modeling beyond the traditional end-member cases to include composition gradients and dilute-core structures that capture gradual heavy-element distributions.
+Similarly, \citet{vanDijk_2025} extended this approach by incorporating hot Jupiters, showing that current observations allow only qualitative assessments for a few well-characterised cases.
+In this study, we extend interior modelling beyond the traditional end-member cases to include composition gradients and DC structures that capture gradual heavy-element distributions.

 In this work, we assess how the inferred bulk metallicity ($Z$) depends on the assumed interior structure for a sample of gas giant exoplanets.
 We further examine how different structural assumptions affect the resulting population-level trends.
-This study is important for the interpretation of data from JWST and upcoming missions such as PLATO and Ariel, which will provide precise measurements of planetary radii, ages, and atmospheric compositions, enabling tighter constraints on exoplanet interiors and formation histories. \citep{Rauer_2014, Tinetti_2018}.
+This study is important for the interpretation of JWST data \citep{Carone_2025, Deka_2025} as well as future observations of giant planet atmospheres.
+Atmospheric measurements are currently being used to further constrain the planetary interiors \citep{Thorngren_2019, Wilkinson_2024,knierim2025}.
+Future missions such as PLATO and Ariel will provide accurate measurements of planetary radii, masses, ages, and atmospheric compositions, allowing tighter constraints on exoplanet interiors and formation histories. \citep{Rauer_2014, Tinetti_2018}.